Detailed course offerings (Time Schedule) are available for

 CSE P 503 Principles of Software Engineering (4)

 Study of major developments in software engineering over the past three decades.
 Topics may include design (information hiding, layering, open implementations), requirements specification (informal and formal approaches), quality assurance (testing, verification and analysis, inspections), reverse and re-engineering (tools, models, approaches).
-Prerequisite: CSE majors only.

 View course details in MyPlan: CSE P 503